-- Conduct a comprehensive driving evaluation consisting of in-clinic, on-road, or in the driving simulator using evidenced based assessments for specific diagnosis such as dementia, traumatic brain injury, stroke, and Parkinson’s disease.
+- Measure driving fitness via a comprehensive driving evaluation consisting of in-clinic, on-road, or in the driving simulator using evidenced based assessments for specific diagnosis such as dementia, traumatic brain injury, stroke, and Parkinson’s disease.

-- Write a vehicle prescriptions for vehicle modifications.
+- Formulate equipment prescriptions for vehicle modifications.